 Who doesn’t like sweets?
 Evolutionarily speaking, our brains are hard-wired to find and consume the most caloric-dense foods—which in many cases are high in sugar.
 However, we now live in a society where food is widely available to most, so we no longer need sugary foods to maintain daily activities.
 In fact, we know our bodies suffer from eating too much sugar, but we still go for that second scoop of ice cream, that third cookie after dinner, anyway.

 According to a study published in 2014, consuming too much added sugar leads to high blood pressure, inflammation, obesity, diabetes, and fatty liver disease, effects which are all linked to increased risk for heart attack and stroke.
-The natural question that arises, then, is whether its possible for us to satisfy our sugar cravings without negatively affecting our health.
+The natural question that arises, then, is whether it’s possible for us to satisfy our sugar cravings without negatively affecting our health.
 Thanks to advances in chemistry, that answer is yes!
 The two sweeteners that we choose to use at BUBLUV® to deliver delicious boba without compromising health are monk fruit and erythritol.

 What is monk fruit?